-- The prevalence of depression and anxiety symptoms in youth globally has doubled compared to before the pandemic, with 1 in 4 experiencing clinically elevated depression symptoms and 1 in 5 experiencing clinically elevated anxiety symptoms.9 - 1 in 5 college students say their mental health has significantly worsened due to COVID-19. - More than half (56%) of young people (18-24) reported symptoms of anxiety and/or depressive disorder in December 2020. - One-quarter (25%) of young people (18-24) reported having seriously considered suicide in July 2020.
+- > The prevalence of depression and has doubled compared to before the clinically elevated depression symptoms elevated anxiety symptoms.9 - > 1 in 5 college students say their mental health has significantly worsened due to COVID-19. - > More than half (56%) of young people [18-24] reported symptoms of anxiety and/or depressive disorder in December 2020. - > One-quarter (25%) of young people (18-24) reported having seriously considered suicide in July 2020.